Banks vote to limit accounting of emissions in bond and stock sales

 A PCAF spokesperson did not respond to a request for comment.

-The working group's members are Morgan Stanley, Barclays, Bank of America Citigroup, HSBC, BNP Paribas, NatWest and Standard Chartered.
+The working group's members are Morgan Stanley MS.N, Barclays BARC.L, Bank of America BAC.N Citigroup C.N, HSBC HSBA.L, BNP Paribas BNPP.PA, NatWest NWG.L and Standard Chartered STAN.L.
 Officials from all but two either declined to comment or did not respond to requests for comment.

 A Barclays spokesperson said the bank supported PCAF's work to establish standards for emissions and declined to comment further.
 A Standard Chartered spokesperson said the bank was comfortable with any emissions accounting threshold and declined to comment further.

-The sources said PCAF had become frustrated at how much energy had been spent arguing over the right number, and believed any percentage was better than further delays.
-Publication of PCAF's final methodology has been delayed since last year because of the disagreements.
+The sources said PCAF had become frustrated at how much energy had been spent arguing over the right number and believed any percentage was better than further delays.
+Publication of PCAF's final methodology has been delayed since last year because of disagreements.

 BUNDLING EMISSIONS